How's your FICO Score?

-• Your Credit Card Balances - How many accounts do you have?
-How much do you owe on your accounts?
+• Balances on your Credit Cards - How many accounts do you hold, and how much do you owe?

 • Credit Inquiries - How many times have you had your credit checked for a loan?